Design Principles Guide by Andi Gugu

 The designer's mindset

-Design is not just about making things look beautiful, it's about solving problems, communicating ideas, and creating experiences that resonate with people.
-As designers, we are visual problem-solvers: translators of complex ideas into simple, elegant solutions.
-The best designers are part artist, part psychologist, part engineer.
+Design is not just about making things look beautiful; it's about solving problems, communicating ideas, and creating experiences that resonate with people.
+As designers, we are visual problem-solvers, translators of complex ideas into simple, elegant solutions.
+The best designers are part artist, part psychologist, part engineer, fully committed to understanding the humans they design for.

 Developing a designer's mindset means learning to observe the world with fresh eyes.
 You start noticing why some signs are effortless to read and others confusing, why certain buttons feel satisfying to click, why some apps feel calming and others stressful.
-This awareness is your most powerful tool.
+This awareness, cultivated deliberately every day, is your most powerful professional tool.

 What makes great design?

 Great design is invisible.
 It works so seamlessly that users don't notice the design itself, they simply accomplish their goals effortlessly.
-When design is noticed, it's usually because something went wrong: a confusing interface, a misread label, a button that doesn't look clickable.
+When design gets noticed, it's usually because something went wrong: a confusing interface, a misread label, a button that doesn't look clickable.
+The absence of friction is the clearest sign of excellent craft.

-But beyond invisibility, truly great design also has moments of deliberate delight, small touches that reward attention, that make someone feel cared for.
+But beyond invisibility, truly great design has moments of deliberate delight, small touches that reward attention and make someone feel genuinely cared for.
 The goal is to balance seamlessness with soul.
+Function without personality is engineering.
+Personality without function is decoration.
+Together, they become design.

 Purpose-driven